radicle-dev/radicle.xyz/_guides/protocol.md

 It may be useful to think of Radicle's usage of Git commit histories as a form of [conflict-free replicated data type][crdt] (CRDT).
-When the histories of two peers are synchronized, the commit graphs are simplied *unioned* with each other in a non-destructive, idempotent way.
+When the histories of two peers are synchronized, the commit graphs are simply *unioned* with each other in a non-destructive, idempotent way.

+<aside> <strong>Idempotence</strong> is the property of certain operations in
+mathematics and computer science whereby they can be applied multiple times without changing the result. </aside>

 <figure class="diagram tall">
   <object type="image/svg+xml" data="/assets/images/cob-dag.svg"></object>